 Slate Stone in Internal Paving

-- If you prefer rustic look for your kitchen, Slate Stone is an ideal choice because it is resistant to heat and cold transmission and provides great buffers against weather extremities.
+- If you prefer a rustic look for your kitchen, Slate Stone is an ideal choice because it is resistant to heat and cold transmission and provides great buffers against weather extremities.

 - It is available in solid colors as well as in multicolored varieties and different hues to create design splashes.